CSjianbel/TTS-Audio-File-Generator/README.md

 # TTS-Audio-File-Generator

 Reads in a text file that consists of words that will then be used to generate .mp3 files for each word.

+# Note:

+- assets.txt must end in a new line